bodaay/HuggingFaceModelDownloader/README.md

 Model/Dataset name (required if dataset not set)

 You can supply filters for required LFS model files, separate filters by adding commas

+filters will discard any LFS file ending with .bin,.act,.safetensors,.zip thats missing the supplied filter
 ```bash
 -m TheBloke/WizardLM-Uncensored-Falcon-7B-GGML:fp16 # this will download LFS file contains: fp16
 ```